What is Integration Testing?

 - Integration testing for different modules at the same time is easy.

-- Can be used in the early as well as later stages of the testing process.
+- It can be used in the early as well as later stages of the testing process.

 - According to the changes in the requirements, the development varies, so the testing of modules at different levels becomes important, for which Integration testing can be used easily.